Holly Springs Township, Wake County, North Carolina

 Holly Springs Township (also designated Township 6) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Holly Springs Township had a population of 33,071, a 102.8% increase over 2000.
+As of the 2010 United States census, Holly Springs Township had a population of 33,071, a 102.8% increase over 2000.

 Holly Springs Township, occupying 124.2 sqkm in southwestern Wake County, includes most of the town of Holly Springs and portions of the towns of Apex and Fuquay-Varina.